Note

 Description

-The runtime_bloom_filter_max_size variable specifies the maximum memory usage of the Runtime Bloom Filter, in bytes.
+runtime_bloom_filter_max_size specifies the maximum memory usage of a runtime Bloom filter, in bytes.

 Privilege requirements